kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 - [ ] **Fill out this file as best you can.**
   At minimum, you should fill in the "Description" sections.
 - [ ] **Create a PR for this KAR.**
-  Assign it to wg-ai-conformance leads who are sponsoring this process.
+  Assign it to ai-conformance-requirement-approvers to review and approve.

 When editing KARS, aim for tightly-scoped, single-topic PRs to keep discussions focused.
 If you disagree with what is already in a document, open a new PR